St Mary Star of the Sea, West Melbourne: Description of the restoration

 Faithful restoration, by way of example, includes the recreation of gold stencil work in the sanctuary.
 Some of the stencils relate directly to Eugène Viollet-le-Duc's restorations at the Cathedral of Notre-Dame de Paris, whilst others derive from Augustus Pugin's designs for the Houses of Parliament at Westminster.
 Giannis' team has also recovered the original brilliance of the magnificent images of St Gabriel and St Michael which overlook the high altar.
 But he has also painted and fixed a depiction of Christ Pantocrator, which was intended to adorn the arch separating the nave and chancel.
 Similarly, fibre-glass angels now stand in the niches high in the church ceiling, in place of carved timber angels which were planned in the 1890s, but never commissioned.

 To enable Mass to be offered by the priest facing the congregation, construction of a permanent marble altar coram populum accompanied the restoration project.
 The altar was designed by the Rev Victor Martinez, a professional architect and priest of Opus Dei.
 Its constituent two tonnes of marble required extra reinforcement to the crypt beneath the sanctuary.
 The restoration of the interior is largely complete.

 Several trade unions and building suppliers very generously donated labour and equipment.
 Most of the sum raised for the restoration financed the replacement of the decayed sand and limestone of the external walls.
 Over 250 tonnes of replacement stone was used on the north and east facades.
 Exterior work on the west and south facades is still outstanding.
-The global financial crisis has impacted fund-raising, and work has ground to a halt.
+The 2008 financial crisis impacted fund-raising, and work ground to a halt.

-This site is listed on the Victorian Heritage Register.
+The site is listed on the Victorian Heritage Register.